Avyxo/-953431-kekstagram-19/README.md

 # Coinbase Commerce Prestashop Payment Module

 # Installation
-1. Signup for an account at [Coinbase Commerce](https://commerce.coinbase.co
+1. Signup for an account at [Coinbase Commerce](https://commerce.coinbase.com/).
+2. Create an API Key by going t